rust-lang/rust/doc/tutorial.md

 }
 ~~~~

+The name of the function that prints a line of text, `io::println`, is
+qualified: it refers to the function named `println` that's defined in the
+module `io`.
+In Rust, a double colon---`::`---separates parts of a
+qualified name.
+For more details, see the section on [crates](#crates).

 Although Rust can almost always infer the types of local variables, you
 can specify a variable's type by following it with a colon, then the type
 name.